 7. Humanize Yourself

 Sign your posts with your name or real-sounding pen-name.
 I don’t mean a pen-name like “The Most Awesome Blogger in the World”.
 Use a name that sounds like a real person’s name.
-When a person knows your name, they are more likely to be civil.
+When a person knows your name, even just your first name, they are more likely to be civil.
 Anything to let readers know that there is a real human being behind the blog and not a machine or corporation is good (that’s why Reddit comments can be so harsh – they’re talking about you behind your back).
 A little bit of your personal background will help too.
 If you are really adventurous, you can post your photo, but that could bring up other privacy problems for you.

 If an article has no author associated with it, someone might write “whoever wrote this was an idiot!” and not really feel like he’s hurting anyone’s feelings.
 However, if the article is signed, “By Bob Jones, husband, father of two, and really bad golfer”, it will make the author appear more like a real human being and hopefully encourage civility.